doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ### Installing cleaned plugins
 Once you have cleaned your plugin, create a new folder "[Mod name] - Cleaned ESP" and drop the cleaned plugin into this folder.
 Repeat for all cleaned plugins.

 Drop the new "[Mod name] - Cleaned ESP" folders into your Mods directory.
 In Wrye Mash drag these new projects below the original mod packages in your Installers tab.
-You can disable the plugin file in the original mod package by deselecting it in the "Esp/m filter" right pane.
+You can then disable the plugin file in the original mod package by deselecting it in the "Esp/m filter" right pane, and then **refreshing** or **annealling** your Installers Tab to ensure these changes are registered.

 **NEXT SECTION**:
 [**Core**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/CORE.md)